Bose-Lab-ucalgary/Loki-fork/README.md

 ## Acknowledgements
-The project was built on top of amazing repositories such as [openclip](https://github.com/mlfoundations/open_clip).
+The project was built on top of the amazing repository [openclip](https://github.com/mlfoundations/open_clip) for model training.
 We thank the authors and developers for their contribution.

+## License and Terms of Use
+ⓒ GuangyuWang Lab.
+This model and associated code are released under the bsd-3-clause license and may only be used for non-commercial, academic research purposes with proper attribution.